 Legal Services oversees the areas of the agency which are responsible for a variety of legal services.
 The Office of Legal Counsel's legal and administrative staff directly participate in programs that IDES administers by advising the various departments and coordinating quarterly meetings of the Employment Security Advisory Board.
-The attorneys in the Office of Legal Counsel also assist the Chief Legal Counsel with overseeing the IDES Board of Review, Appeals Division, and the Division of Legislative Affairs.
-The Appeals Division conducts administrative hearings and issues decisions when claimants and/or employers dispute unemployment claims or employer liability and are dissatisfied with the Department's decisions in regard to Unemployment Insurance (UI) benefits ortaxes.
+The attorneys in the Office of Legal Counsel also assist the Chief Legal Counsel with overseeing the IDES Board of Review Division, Appeals Division, and the Division of Legislative Affairs.
+The Appeals Division conducts administrative hearings and issues decisions when claimants and/or employers dispute unemployment claims or employer liability and are dissatisfied with the Department's decisions in regard to eligibility for Unemployment Insurance (UI) benefits or the amounts of employer contributions to the Unemployment Insurance Trust Fund.
 When a party continues to dispute a UI claim, attorneys for the Board of Review analyze the hearing and decision of the Appeals Division and draft a decision for the Board members to review and act upon as they see fit.
 The Division of Legislative Affairs is responsible for interaction with the General Assembly and other State agencies and monitoring state and federal legislation.
 The Department's Ethics Officer and FOIA Officer are also members of the Legal Services staff.